Are you using post-purchase upsells and downsells in your WooCommerce store?

 When your user checks out and makes the payment, the first offer you present is the upsell.
 A downsell is generally a lower-priced item or a more irresistible deal than an upsell.

-A customer may reject the upsell due to many reasons such as the price of the item, the product itself, or simply because they weren't ready.
+A customer may reject the upsell due to many reasons such as the price point of the item, the product itself, or simply because they weren't ready.

 The downsell offer can address some of these objections.